mrdougwright/rubykin.github.io/variables.md

 Yet variables don't _actually_ store their information--they point to it.
 Or in another way, variables store memory addressess that store information.
 In the example above, each variable points to the same memory address that stores the number 12.
 This way the computer doesn't need to create three different memory locations for one value, it can use ABC12 for all three.

 ```
-x = 12  => mem address: ABC12
+x = 12  => memory address: ABC12
-y = x   => mem address: ABC12
+y = x   => memory address: ABC12
-z = 12  => mem address: ABC12
+z = 12  => memory address: ABC12
 ```

-Now that you know how variables don't store information (they store memory addresses) see if you can figure out the end value of X:
+Now that you know how variables store information (or memory addresses) see if you can figure out the end value of X:

 ```
-y = 5   => y points to memory address AB1, which contains the value 5
+y = 5   => y points to memory address AB1, which contains
+the value 5
 x = y   => x points to memory address AB1
-y = 7   => y now points to memory address CD1, which contains 7
+y = 7   => y now points to memory address CD1, which
+contains 7
+x equals ?
 ```

-The trick here is to understand that X does _not equal_ Y. Remember, X only _POINTS_ to the value stored in the memory address that Y points to (AB1).
+The trick here is to understand that X does _not equal_ Y. Remember, X only _POINTS_ to the value stored in the memory address that Y points to (AB1), at the time it was assigned.
 No matter what happens later to Y, the only thing X needs to remember is the location of AB1 (which will always be 5 while this program is running).

 When we change the value of Y to 7, we are actually telling the computer to create a new memory address that contains the value 7 and point to it.
 X does not change its original address, so the value of X remains 5.